 This probably took me longer to design than any other SVG file I have ever made.
 I do totally think it is worth it and I hope it helps some of you during this time.
 Stay healthy and enjoy this ear saver SVG file and cutting these on your Cricut.

 Need more ideas for face masks and more?
 Try our links below as well!

-Are you overwhelmed with files on your computer?
-SVG files or digital cut files can take up a ton of space and it can be so hard to find exactly what you are looking for.
-That is where Cut File Clean Up Comes In!
-The Cut File Clean Up system ends the frustration of organizing your cut files so that you can find what you need and get to the best part of crafting—actually making your project.
+Are you overwhelmed with the number of files on your computer?
+SVG (or digital cut) files can take up a ton of space, and it can be so hard to find exactly what you are looking for.
+That is where Cut File Clean Up comes in!
+The Cut File Clean-Up system ends the frustration of organizing your cut files so that you can find what you need and get to the best part of crafting—actually making your project.

 The best part is that you can get it for a deal right now with great bonuses.
 And yes those bonuses include even more digital cut files for your crafting.
 You can’t get enough of those right?
-What are you waiting for?
+Grab it now.